Azelastine and Fluticasone

 Use: Labeled Indications

-US labeling: Relief of symptoms of seasonal allergic rhinitis in patients 6 years and older
+Seasonal allergic rhinitis: Relief of symptoms of seasonal allergic rhinitis in patients ≥6 years of age

 There are no contraindications listed in the US labeling.